schottsfired/cjp-demo-environment/README.md

 In `` docker-compose.yml `` add your public key to the 'command:' and restart the container:

-    docker-compose restart shared-agent-ssh
+    docker-compose restart ssh-slave

-Create a Shared SSH Agent in CJOC with your new credentials, host: `` shared-agent-ssh ``, and a Remote FS root of `` /home/jenkins ``
+Create a Shared SSH Agent in CJOC with your new credentials, host: `` ssh-slave ``, and a Remote FS root of `` /home/jenkins ``

-## TODO (in branches)

-use new Docker preferences pane item to move away from cjp.local

-bootstrap a seed job that loads "golden" jobs from any GH repo

-get JNLP/SSH shared agent 'command:' out of docker-compose
+### Connect JNLP Shared Agent

+add a shared cloud named e.g. 'shared-cloud' at the root of cjoc

+update your `` post-boot.yml `` shared-cloud 'command:' with the on-screen instructions

+start the jnlp slave (and watch it add itself to the shared-cloud):

+    docker-compose start jnlp-slave

+### Docker on Docker

+Supported by SSH and JNLP slaves/agents, as well as on-master executors in cje-test

+When using 'docker.build' or 'docker.image.inside' on these executors, containers will spawn from the host docker engine.